 Pedestrians can be knocked down by cars, bikes, or even an unleashed dog.
-With no protection between them an the ground, even minor knock-down accidents can result in serious injuries.
+With no protection between them and the ground, even minor knock-down accidents can result in serious injuries.
 Under California personal injury laws, anyone injured in a pedestrian accident can file a lawsuit against those who caused the accident.
-Typical damages include compensation for
+Typical damages include compensation for:

 Below, our California personal injury lawyers discuss the following frequently asked questions about pedestrian knockdown accident lawsuits in California:

 - 1. Can I sue after a pedestrian knock-down injury in California?

 - 2. What can pedestrians do if they get injured by a car in California?

 - 3. What are the most common causes of pedestrian accidents?

 - 3.2.
 Uncontrolled Dog Knocks Someone Over

 - 3.3.
 Biking on the Sidewalk Hits a Pedestrian

 - 3.4.
 Groups of People Who Won't Share the Sidewalk

 - 3.5.
 Bus or Truck Too Close to the Sidewalk